Arc-fault circuit interrupter

-Most of the rest of the 230V world does not consider AFDDs to be a priority currently.

 In the US, arc faults are said to be one of the leading causes for residential electrical fires.
 Each year in the United States, over 40,000 fires are attributed to home electrical wiring.
 These fires result in over 350 deaths and over 1,400 injuries each year.

-Conventional circuit breakers only respond to overloads and short circuits, so they do not protect against arcing conditions that produce erratic, and often reduced current.
+Conventional circuit breakers respond only to overloads and short circuits, so they do not protect against arcing conditions that produce erratic, and often reduced current.
 AFCIs are devices designed to protect against fires caused by arcing faults in the home electrical wiring.
 The AFCI circuitry continuously monitors the current and discriminates between normal and unwanted arcing conditions.
 Once detected, the AFCI opens its internal contacts, thus de-energizing the circuit and reducing the potential for a fire to occur.

 Operating principle

 The electronics inside an AFCI breaker detect electrical current alternating at characteristic frequencies, usually around 100 kHz, known to be associated with wire arcing, which are sustained for more than a few milliseconds.
 A combination AFCI breaker provides protection against parallel arcing (line to neutral), series arcing (a loose, broken, or otherwise high resistance segment in a single line), ground arcing (from line or neutral to ground), overload, and short circuit.
 The AFCI will open the circuit if dangerous arcing is detected.

 When installed as the first outlet on a branch circuit, AFCI receptacles provide series arc protection for the entire branch circuit.
 They also provide parallel arc protection for the branch circuit starting at the AFCI receptacle.
 Unlike AFCI breakers, AFCI receptacles may be used on any wiring system regardless of the panel.